rocket-icon

 Mistakes to Avoid in Job Postings

-Failing to mention compensation or location reduces trust
+• Failing to mention salary or work location when appropriate.

 Avoiding these traps helps maintain a positive candidate experience and encourages high-quality applications.